 What exactly is it powering the devices you use?
 In this module, you’ll investigate how we control electricity and the power behind it.
 The topic also explores how electricity is tamed and driven around the country in everyone’s houses.

-In physics, waves are disturbances or oscillations that travel through space-time, and are an extremely important phenomena – one that you will understand thoroughly by the end of this unit through the study of the electromagnetic spectrum, as well as light and sound.
+In physics, waves are disturbances or oscillations that travel through space-time and are an extremely important phenomenon.
+You will have a thorough understanding of this by the end of this unit through the study of the electromagnetic spectrum, as well as light and sound.

-Energy can take many forms: chemical, kinetic, thermal, magnetic; in this unit you’ll learn about them all, and their use in our everyday lives.
-You’ll discover how emission and absorption of radiation are related to surface and temperature, and take a look at some of the ways that unwanted energy transfer can be prevented, such as insulation.
-Moving on, you’ll examine work and power, discovering some of the ways we harness energy to generate electricity such as using fossil fuels and nuclear power.
+Energy can take many forms: chemical, kinetic, thermal, and magnetic; in this unit, you’ll learn about them all, and their use in our everyday lives.
+You’ll discover how emission and absorption of radiation are related to surface and temperature, and take a look at some of the ways that unwanted energy transfer can be prevented, such as through insulation.
+Moving on, you’ll examine work and power, discovering some of the ways we harness energy to generate electricity, such as using fossil fuels and nuclear power.

 Radioactivity is the emission of ionising particles, which is what you’ll explore in unit seven.
 You’ll delve into the structure of the atom, in terms of protons, neutrons, and electrons, and what happens when an atomic nucleus becomes unstable.
 You’ll learn about the process of nuclear fission and fusion, as well as the dangers of ionising radiation to living organisms.

 Calling all stargazers!
-In the final unit, you’ll take a peek into wider universe as well as our own solar system and the Milky Way galaxy.
+In the final unit, you’ll gaze into the wider universe as well as our own solar system and the Milky Way galaxy.
 You’ll study the gravitational force that causes planetary bodies to orbit, as well as the commonly accepted origin point of everything we know: The Big Bang.